-Assigns a network attribute to a feature class to be used during trace operations.
+Assigns a network attribute to a feature class or table at the asset type level to be used during tracing operations.

-A trace network can include network attribute.
+A utility network can have a set of network attributes associated with it.
 A network attribute is a value stored in the network topology derived from attributes on corresponding features in the network.
-While a network attribute can be associated with only one attribute in a feature class, there is no limit to the number of network attributes a trace network can include.
+While a network attribute can be associated with only one attribute in a feature class or table, there is no limit to the number of network attributes a single utility network can have.
 Network attributes are used as weights to control traversability and to model the cost of paths in the network.

-Network attributes are used in trace analyses to control how the network can be traversed.
+Network attributes are used by tracing analysis to control how the network can be traversed.

-A network attribute can be associated with only one attribute in a feature class but can be assigned to multiple feature classes in the network.
+A network attribute can be associated with only one attribute on a feature class or table.

 The network topology must be disabled.

-The trace network that contains the network attribute to set.
+The utility network that contains the network attribute to set.

-The network attribute to be assigned to the feature class field.
+The network attribute to be assigned to the field in the feature class or table.

-The input feature class that contains the field that will be used to set the network attribute.
+The input feature class or table that contains the field that will be used to set the network attribute.

-Set a network attribute named Friction Factor to use the frictionvalue field in the BlackLines feature class.
+Set a network attribute named Lifecycle Status to use the lifecyclestatus field in the ElectricDistributionLine feature class.

 - Basic: No